Configuring an Event Broker Service to use Client Certificate Authentication

 Enable Client Certificate Authentication

-Now that we have an Internal CA and a signed certificate for the client, we can enable client certificate authentication for our event broker service.
+After creating an internal CA and signed certificate for the client, you can enable client certificate authentication for your event broker service.
 By default, the event broker service has basic authentication enabled, which allows authentication using a username and password.
-We will leave this enabled so that the existing usernames and passwords for your service will still work.
+For this procedure, you will basic authentication enabled so that the existing usernames and passwords for your service still work.

 You can only configure client certificate authentication for Developer service types in an Enterprise account.